-The British Inspiration Trust (BRIT) was founded by Phil who is our Non-Paid Chief Executive.
+The British Inspiration Trust (BRIT) was founded by Phil Packer who is our Non-Paid Chief Executive.

 In 2008, Phil sustained injuries to his heart, ribs and catastrophic damage to his spinal cord.
 To put his extraordinary journey since then into context, we asked Dr Carol Smyth at the Royal National Orthopaedic Hospital, Stanmore to provide a professional and medical explanation of Phil's physical and mental health challenges.

-"Understanding the impact Phil’s spinal cord injury has had on him physically and mentally is vital in order to fully appreciate the strength of his leadership, commitment to young adult mental health and support to charities, for well over a decade."
+"Understanding the impact Phil’s spinal cord injury has had on him physically and mentally is vital in order to fully appreciate the strength of his leadership, commitment to young adult mental health and support to charities, for over fifteen years."

 "He sustained life-changing, catastrophic injuries whilst serving with Her Majesty’s Armed Forces which left him paralysed from the waist down, resulting in symptoms of depression and PTSD which he tried to suppress.
 He underwent complex surgery and extensive rehabilitation at the LSCIC, Royal National Orthopaedic Hospital and subsequently learnt to walk again."